Mampenda/Multiprogramming/214Vault/214VaultVersion2/monitors/solutions.md

 }
 ```

 Solve the Readers/Writers problem using monitors.
-The solution does not need to be fair, only mutually exclusive.
+Remember that readers can read at the same time, but writers have to
-Remember that readers can read at the same time, but writers have to be alone in accessing the shared variable.
+be alone in accessing the shared variable.

 **NOTE:** Your solution does not need to arbitrate between readers and writers (i.e., no need to handle fairness).